Chloe-ko/SteamDeckPersistentRootFs/README.md

 4. Once booted up, edit `/etc/default/grub` and remove the `init=/var/overlayRoot.sh`.
 Optionally, also set the timeouts back to 0.

+5. Run `sudo steamos-readonly disable` to disable the write protection of the rootfs.

-5. Run `sudo update-grub`.
+6. Run `sudo update-grub`.
 Now the boot progress is changed back to not use this script, and you can if wanted delete it from /var.\
 As the current boot was made without this script enabled in the first place, there's no need to reboot.

+Optional:
+7. Run `sudo steamos-readonly enable` to restore the write protection of the rootfs.

 # Bugs